-Activities of the DBDSP performed on a monthly basis include the following:
+Activities of the DBDSP performed on a monthly basis are aimed to obtain sufficient information to be able to provide data on the following parameters on an annual basis.

-- PV-2, Drill bit diameter
+• PV-2, Drill bit diameter

 - PV-14, Method of plugging; pattern of plugs; plug materials

 - PV-15, Plug length

 - FEP-13, Well casing type of steel alloy

-OCD and BLM forms are reviewed on a monthly basis to monitor these parameters.
+OCD and BLM forms are reviewed monthly to monitor these parameters.